 Nobody looks at your baby and sees it the way you do.
 You don’t just look at your baby, you notice the way the eyelashes curl, the way their nose wrinkles when they laugh, the little fuzz on their heads, the way their tiny hands fit into yours – you know what I mean.
 Think about how you can capture these.
 Zoom in on them and bring them front and central (ideally you want shallow depth of field to set them against some blurry background or foreground).
 Document the bigger picture and the detail – perhaps you could repeat the same image weekly or monthly to notice how your baby changes?

 awww the baby fingers and toes!!!

 There is NO BETTER way to kickstart your love of Photography, than to just go ahead and try things out.
 A beautiful thing about that baby stage is how wonderfully squashy and amazing their little hands and feet are at that stage.
-If you want our best advice on how to capture them beautully, here is a free mini guide and a step by step action plan from us.
+If you want our best advice on how to capture these little marvels and 8 other ways with baby photos, check out our comprehensive guide to capturing your new baby:

 2) Living with a new baby:

 So much has changed in your life and in your living space with the arrival of your baby.
 Not all of it is maybe the Elle Deco standard you had once proudly aspired to, but all tells a story of your new life.
 The nursery, the baby paraphenalia, the baby toys and decorations – even a washing line with tiny baby outfits tells a story of your new family.
 Does your baby have a new sleeping companion?
 A toy they’re becoming inseparable from?